AndreassenLearn/TelemetryProject/README.md

       "servo": 123
     }
     ```
     When using the raw MQTT implementation, the program could be updated to use message payloads like the one below.
 This could be published to the `arduino/status` topic.
-Each board will then be able to react only messages assigned with its ID.
+Each board will then be able to react to only messages assigned with their ID.
     ``` JSON
     {
       "ids": [ "01", "02" ],